-Spoiler alert: we weren’t actually supposed to go on a family trip to Tuscany; we were supposed to bask in Africa’s sunshine during a week-long trip to Morocco.
+Spoiler alert: we weren’t actually supposed to go on a Tuscany family holiday; we were supposed to bask in Africa’s sunshine during a week-long trip to Morocco.

 But sometimes plans change, and we’ve learned over the years that you’ve gotta roll with those changes.
 Thankfully, spending one week in Tuscany for a family holiday is a pretty excellent backup plan.